The Labrador Retriever is a popular gundog and companion.

 The breed was established in England by a few enthusiastic aristocratic families during the early 1900s.

-Not only is the Labrador our favourite pet dog, it is also the dog favoured in canine service industries the world over.
+Not only is the Labrador Retriever our favorite pet dog, it is also the dog favoured in canine service industries the world over.

 Labradors have retained the general outline of their predecessors, although they have floppy ears, a short coat and a wide otter-like tail.

-They traditionally come in three colours, chocolate, black or yellow, although there are a range of shades within this.
+They traditionally come in three colors, chocolate, black or yellow, although there are a range of shades within this.
 Most notably fox red and white hues, described by the Kennel Club as yellow.

 In the UK we call these working and show.
 In the USA you are likely to hear them referred to as field and bench, or American and English (born of the misconception that we don’t have the same breed division in the UK).